broadinstitute/seqr/deploy/kubernetes/README.md

-      create-user                                            # create a seqr admin user status                                                 # print status of all kubernetes and docker subsystems dashboard                                              # open the kubernetes dasbhoard in a browser
+      create-user                                            # create a seqr admin user status                                                 # print status of all kubernetes and docker subsystems dashboard                                              # open the kubernetes dasbhoard in a browser kill {postgres,phenotips,mongo,seqr,nginx,matchbox}    # removes pods and other entities of the give component - the opposite of deploy. delete {seqrdb,phenotipsdb,mongodb}                    # clears the given database - deleteing all records kill-and-delete-all {local, gcloud}                    # kill and deletes all resources, components and data - reseting the kubernetes environment to as close to a clean slate as possible

 Kubernetes Resources